The Local Lifting Property, Property FD, and stability of approximate representations: Applications to group stability

 With notation as above, we say that $\Gamma$ is: \begin{enumerate}[(i)] \item \emph{$\mathcal{U}$-$S$-stable} if every asymptotic representation is close to a (corner of a) sequence of representations from $S$, with $H_n=\C^{k_n}$; \item \emph{flexibly $\mathcal{U}$-$S$-stable} if every asymptotic representation is close to a corner of a sequence of representations from $S$, with $\mathrm{dim}(H_n)/k_n\to 1$; \item \emph{very flexibly $\mathcal{U}$-$S$-stable} if every asymptotic representation is close to a corner of a sequence of representations from $S$. \end{enumerate} We will also talk about \emph{((very) flexible) $\mathcal{U}$-stability} without specifying $S$; in that case, $S$ should be assumed to be the collection of all finite-dimensional representations. \end{definition}

 In this paper, we will almost exclusively consider very flexible stability, but we mention the other notions for completeness.
 Let us make some brief comparisons to the literature.

 \begin{remark} \begin{enumerate}[(i)] \item The notion of ((very) flexible) $\mathcal{U}$-stability (so $S$ is the family of all finite-dimensional representations) is by now fairly well-established in the literature.
-It was proposed by Becker-Lubotzky in the context of approximate permuation representations \cite[Section 4.4]{Becker:2020aa}, compare also with \cite[Section 6.4]{Enders:2024aa} (for $C^*$-algebras and both the operator and Hilbert-Schmidt norms) and \cite[Section 6]{eckhardt:shulman} (for groups and the Hilbert-Schmidt norm). \item If $S$ is the collection of \emph{all} representations, and $\mathcal{U}$ consists of the Hilbert-Schmidt norms, then very flexible $\mathcal{U}$-$S$ stability could be called \emph{ucp stability}.
+It was proposed by Becker--Lubotzky in the context of approximate permuation representations \cite[Section 4.4]{Becker:2020aa}, compare also with \cite[Section 6.4]{Enders:2024aa} (for $C^*$-algebras and both the operator and Hilbert--Schmidt norms) and \cite[Section 6]{eckhardt:shulman} (for groups and the Hilbert--Schmidt norm). \item If $S$ is the collection of \emph{all} representations, and $\mathcal{U}$ consists of the Hilbert--Schmidt norms, then very flexible $\mathcal{U}$-$S$ stability could be called \emph{ucp stability}.
 Dogon defines a notion of \emph{weak ucp stability} in \cite[Definition 1.5]{Dogon:2023aa}.
 The difference is that there one does not require the stability property to hold for all asymptotic representations, but only for hyperlinear approximations, that is those for which $\lim\limits_{n \to \infty} \| \phi_n(g) - 1 \|_{k_n}$ is as large as possible, for every $g \in \Gamma \setminus \{ 1 \}$.
 This softening of the notion of stability is called ``weak'' stability in other contexts: see for example \cite[Definition 7.1]{Arzhantseva:2015aa}. \item The case where $S$ consists of all representations that factor through a finite quotient seems interesting, and it will be the subject of our strongest applications.
 We are not aware of this having been studied in the literature before. \end{enumerate} \end{remark}